Raaffs/Starkle/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Proofchain is a document verficationa and certficate issuance platform, allowing users to selectively disclose their identity to third party verifiers without exposing any extra Personally Identifiable Information
+Starkle is a privacy-preserving identity platform that allows users to selectively disclose attributes or prove identity predicates (e.g., age range or set-membership) without exposing raw Personally Identifiable Information (PII).
+It utilizes Merkle Trees for point disclosure and RISC0 (STARKs) for verifiable computational logic.

 * Digital certificates and Digital copies of documents issued by authorized institutions are structured as Merkle Trees where only the root is stored on-chain.
 This allows users to provide   cryptographic proofs for individual fields that verifiers can validate against the Ethereum ledger.
-* The public ECDH keys of institutions and requestors are stored on blockchain
+* Utilizes RISC0 zkVM to generate STARK receipts for identity predicates.
+This allows users to prove specific data conditions (like age ranges) without revealing the actual attribute values.
+* A high-performance Go-Rust gRPC pipeline delivers public and private inputs alongside O(logn) sibling paths to the zkVM.
+The architecture is designed to minimize guest memory overhead during the proof generation process for documents containing large attribute sets.
-* The digital certificates and documents are encrypted using ECDH for key exchange and AES-256 for encryption and stored off-chain on mongodb, ensuring only the requestor and issuing institution can view the document
+* Documents are structured as Merkle Trees and encrypted off-chain in MongoDB using AES-256 and ECDH.
+Only the issuing institution and the owner via cryptographic signing can access or reveal the records.
-* Third-party verifiers can recompute the Merkle tree from shared fields and confirm authenticity by comparing the result against the issuer’s on-chain root, verifying specific data points without accessing unrevealed fields.
+* Verification is achieved either by validating STARK receipts where the guest code has committed the Merkle root or by providing a Merkle proof of disclosed values and sibling paths.
+In the latter case, the verifier recomputes the Merkle root and confirms authenticity by comparing the result against the issuer's on-chain root.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>